ireshdudeja/query_visualization/README.md

 ## Steps for real time update:

 1. Execute streaming.sh script using command "sh streaming.sh" to push new data to server and see real time update

-### Following folders/files are created to publish the website on url(www.viewquery.online), so they will be removed in future:

-- Godeps(This folder contains the dependices required by project to run on public domain)
-- Procfile